Congratulations to our spring/summer Boise State graduates on reaching the finish line!

 “The biggest change that comes from my education is the opportunities in front of me.
 One of the main reasons I chose social work is the diverse nature of the field.”
 Now that John Inman is graduating, he plans to take a break from his current place of employment, KH Counseling in Hailey, Idaho, and enjoy a tropical vacation.
 “After a summer without summer school, I will begin to explore my options, continue to learn and remain teachable.”

 Clients and patients are the heart of many social work jobs.
 Paula Schwab has worked in social services and as an outpatient program coordinator assisting with cancer patients’ psychosocial needs.
 Boise State’s Master of Social Work attracted her to a graduate degree as she sought to advance her career.

 Taking online courses was a benefit to her established life.
 “I chose an online program because it offered both affordability and the flexibility to study while working.
 The high ratings [of Boise State’s program] I researched before enrolling, held to my experience.”
 Many people encouraged Paula Schwab academically, and she found everyone worthy of thanks for her graduation.
 “Now that I am near the finish line, I have begun to reflect on my time in the program.
 This Master of Social Work has given me confidence in who I am as a person and a professional.”

 More information about Boise State Online

-Boise State Online offers more than 80 online degree and certificate programs!
+Boise State Online offers close to 100 online degree and certificate programs!
 Each program has the flexibility for students to balance all of life’s responsibilities and achieve their academic dreams whether it is a bachelor’s degree, a graduate degree or a single, online class.